48clyde/SWAP/README.md

 ![Screenshot of SWAP](screenshot.png)

 Why another MP3 player?
 There were two motivations, both involving learning.
-The first is learning french which involves listening to lots of audio files and the second was wanting to do a simple Python GUI project.
+The first is learning a language such as french which involves listening to lots of audio files and the second was wanting to a simple Python GUI project.

 The idea for SWAP was born from the frustration when listening to foreign